Sheri in Her Own Words

 Sheri is the past chair of the women’s group at LP (LPW).
 LPW was created to support the unique needs of the women at LP.
 Sheri encourages and inspires the women at the firm to consider diverse perspectives to ultimately enhance LP’s ability to deliver creative solutions to clients.

-Outside the office, Sheri is an active member of the community, having served on the board of directors of the Make-a-Wish Foundation for 2 years.
+Outside the office, Sheri is an active member of the community, having served on the board of directors of the Make-a-Wish Foundation since 2016.
 As part of the Make-A-Wish board, Sheri helps to cultivate relationships, protect the organization's assets, and enhance its public standing.